GlobalSport/state-decorator/README.md

   <img src="https://github.com/GlobalSport/state-decorator/blob/develop/doc/state-decorator-logo-small.png?raw=true" alt="useLocalStore logo"/>
 </p>

-The StateDecorator is a set of Reacts hook that manages a complex component state in an easy, testable and deterministic way.
+The StateDecorator is a set of React hooks that manage a complex component state in an easy, testable and deterministic way.

 # Features